Lauloque/convertRotationMode/.github/ISSUE_TEMPLATE/bug_report.md

 **Dev log:**
 [Optional but I'll probably ask it most of the time anyway.]
 [Open a new Blender.
-Enable the "Dev Mode" in the addon's preferences, then use the menu Window > Toggle System Console.
+Enable the "Dev log" in the addon's preferences, then use the menu Window > Toggle System Console.
 Reproduce the issue, and copy the console's content, and paste it below, or save it as a text file if it's too big and join it to the ticket]

 ```py
 paste log here